apiaryio/apiaryio.github.com/_posts/2014-03-20-Re-API-Design-for-Humans.md

 iPhoneSwitchElement.addEventListener('click', showPhone, false);
 iPadSwitchElement.addEventListener('click', showPad, false);

 </script>

 The second phase is coding.
-You've decided which action you want to hack and the “machine part” will **show you a code sample in the language of your choice, expected results, detailed descriptions of parameters and even lets you make an API call with customized variables directly from within your browser**.
+You've decided which action you want to hack and the “machine part” will show you a code sample in the language of your choice, expected results, detailed descriptions of parameters and even lets you make an API call with customized variables directly from within your browser.

 ![Animated GIF with usage of Machine Column](https://apiary.a.ssl.fastly.net/assets/blog/images/new-documentation/console.gif)